Balata (latex)

-Balatá is a natural latex extracted from the Manilkara bidentata tree (also known as bulletwood or balatá) native to northern South America, Central America, and the Caribbean.
+Balatá is a latex, which is naturally extracted from the species, Manilkara bidentata (also known as bulletwood or balatá).
+It is native to northern South America, Central America, and the Caribbean.

 It is used for various industrial applications, primarily in the production of rubber-like materials.

 Balatá exhibits properties similar to the trans-isomer of polyterpene and is not vulcanizable.
 Due to its similarity to gutta-percha, balatá latex is sometimes referred to as "gutta-balatá" and is used for similar applications.

 Description

 The Manilkara bidentata is a large tree, typically growing to a height of 30–45 meters.
 The tree typically measuring 10–20 cm long, produces small white flowers at the onset of the rainy season.
 It bears an edible yellow berry that contains one or two seeds.
 The latex extracted from the tree is thick and rubbery, resembling gutta-percha, a material derived from a related tree species found in Southeast Asia.

 Historically, balatá was used for the outer covering of high-quality golf balls.